-We have specialist insurance from Cliverton's that covers all of our animal related activities.
-This includes £10million cover for employers liability, £5million public liability and £250k professional indemnity for our advisory and animal assisted intervention and therapy work.
-We supply all of our clients with this information upon booking, and have originals with us at all times on visits to our clients.
-These are available for for inspection by any agency such as CQC, Ofsted etc.
+We have specialist insurance from Royal Sun Alliance that covers all of our animal and nature based activities.
+This includes £10million cover for employers liability and £5million public liability.
+We supply all of our service users and stakeholders with this information upon booking, and carry originals with us for onsite visits for inspection by any agency such as CQC, Ofsted etc.

-Copies of our Insurance Certificates and associated documentation is stored for seven years, in line with good practice.
+Copies of our Insurance Certificates and associated documentation are stored for seven years, in line with good practice.